AdithyaBhat17/ux-assignment/README.md

 - [ ]  Search functionality to access products quickly.
 - [ ]  A/B test with emails.
 - [ ]  Facebook Messenger Chatbot.
+- [ ]  Use BlurHash algorithm to lazy load images.